 Understanding the ins and outs of this Alternative Asset Class

 Litigation funding, also known as ‘third party funding’ is a mechanism by which a third party unrelated to the lawsuit finances the costs of the legal proceedings of a plaintiff, especially those under financial stress, in exchange for a share of any recovery made through the proceedings.
 These types of funding are on a non-recourse basis, meaning the plaintiff is not required to pay back legal costs if the case claim is not recovered.
-Hence most of the financial risk is born by the litigation funder.
+Hence most of the financial risk is borne by the litigation funder.

-According to the World Bank’s Ease of Doing Report, commercial contracts are resolved in around 1445 days in India, while in OECD (Organisation for Economic Co-operation and Development) countries it takes around 590 days.
+According to the World Bank’s Ease of Doing Report, commercial contracts are resolved in around 1445 days in India, while in OECD (Organisation for Economic Co-operation and Development) countries, it takes around 590 days.
 The report shows that the cost of litigation in India is approximately 31% of the claim value which is about 10% higher than in OECD countries.
 The higher legal costs associated with the cases have always been a roadblock, for many people and companies from pursuing litigation, which might have a potential for recovering claims.

 In anticipation of contentious legal proceedings, dedicated financiers view legal funding as a prospective business opportunity.
 In simple terms, Litigation financiers fund legal costs and profit from the proceedings by charging a commission on the successful recovery of the claim.
 The funder typically considers six critical aspects when assessing a claimant's request for litigation funding, including the claim's merits, the claimant's background, the litigation budget, the claimant's legal counsel or law firm, anticipated damages, and the form of recovery.
 Funders prefer situations that can be rectified promptly.
 They are averse to taking part in situations that could lead to extended legal disputes because of the element of uncertainty and the associated risks to a successful outcome.